-How a Referral is Made to Lighthouse School
+How is a referral made to Lighthouse School?

 Lighthouse School has a strong commitment to communication and consistency as important criteria for quality service to your child.
 All referrals to Lighthouse School come from the school district responsible for the IEP of the student, with the funding district also involved if necessary.
 Authorization from the sending district is required prior to visiting Lighthouse School.
 This authorization is necessary even if a referral is not being made by the school district.
 This is to ensure that all persons involved with the responsibility of educating each student are included in the process from start to finish.

-What to do when a referral is made to Lighthouse School
+What happens when a referral is made to Lighthouse School?

 What is a visit to Lighthouse School like?